tabalren/Startup-Smart-Contract/README.md

 1. Pay employees quickly and easily.
 2. Distribute profits to different tiers of employees.

-## Contract 1 - Associate Splitter Contract
+## Contract 1 - Associate Splitter

 This contract is designed to accept Ether into the contract and divide the Ether evenly among three associate-level employees.
 This will allow your company's Human Resources department to pay employees quickly and efficiently.